omnixtar/omnixtar.github.io/why/index.md

 - 3 paragraphs = 1 section?
 - use section to remind reader change of concept
 - Take keywords from text in next paragraph or section
+- Construct sentences using keywords from section heading

+How many factors?

+1. Centralised vs. Decentralised?
+2. User-Slave?
+3. what else?

 They make so much money using centralized architecture.
 We do Decentralised architecture.